biomrg/academy/workshops/build-your-first-ai-agent/README.md

 ### The Problem You Face
 - LLMs exist, but they don't autonomously *reason*, *call tools*, and *synthesize* — they just chat
-- You want to understand how real agents work, but tutorials skip the hard parts
+- You want to understand how real agents work

 ### What You'll Solve
 By the end of this workshop, you will: